artbrock/artbrock.com/_posts/2017-06-12-phase-shift.md

 - Ceptr
 ---

-# A Major "Phase Shift"

 You've probably seen a lot more activity around the MetaCurrency Project in recent months: a new Ceptr web site, Ceptr broken down into clearer sub-projects, blockchain alternatives, lots of code releases, Hackathons, virtual potlucks, online presentations, etc. I guess we ought to make it clearer what's going on.

 For a long time we've operated as one of those fringy open source projects like some mad scientists experimenting in their garage.
 But now we must navigate the transition from a tech hobby project to a scalable business, in part, because we've been approached by funders.

 Our focus is initially on Holochain, a scalable blockchain alternative which is part of the larger Ceptr social OS.
-Watch for updates on the [Ceptr blog](http://ceptr.org/blog).
+Watch for updates on the [Ceptr blog](/ceptr/blog).

 ![Transformation](http://ceptr.org/images/chrysalis_butterfly.jpg){:class="img-responsive"}